Traditional, outbound marketing methods just aren’t effective for gaining the leads you need to stay ahead of your competitors anymore.

 Once you have decided on your offer, create a call to action (CTA).
 This is a button that your web visitors click to take them to a landing page.
 They can be placed anywhere within your website and will trigger lead generation.

-On a landing page, your website visitor will be asked to fill out a form in order to get access to your offer.
+On a landing page, your visitors will be asked to fill out a form in order to get access to your offer.
 Remember to include a thank-you page that your leads are redirected to!

 5. Nurture your leads